 date which is the date the post or page was published.

-You can sort by any column present in the table, or by any of the following keywords (whether or not they are included in your table):
+You can order by any column in the table, or by any of the following keywords (whether or not they are included in your table):

 id– sort by post ID

 menu_order– sort by the ‘order’ option (as listed in your site's primary menu)

 date– sort by the publish date of the post/page (note: see here to sort by custom field date columns)

 In addition, if you are not using the lazy load option, you can sort by any other column present in the table.
 E.g.

 For lazy loaded tables, you can only sort by the keywords listed above.
 This is because the sorting is handled by the server when the products are retrieved from the database.

 Sort using keyword:

 [posts_table columns="title,content" sort_by="menu_order"]